Share

 I have incorporated lessons into my sophomore and senior theology classes around St. Phoebe Day in September that invite students to consider women’s role in the Church, St. Phoebe’s legacy and the history of women’s diaconal ordination.
 I have listened to young women’s laments around the sexist language they hear in Catholic worship and prayers, and we have shared and dreamed together our hopes for a more inclusive Church that sees women represented on the altar.

-In September 2024, I led weekly prayers during all-school morning prayers about St. Phoebe, and recruited representatives from the faculty and staff to share with students about women in ministry who had made an impact on their life.
+During September 2024 and September 2025, I led weekly prayers during all-school morning prayers about St. Phoebe, and recruited representatives from the faculty and staff to share with students about women in ministry who had made an impact on their life.

 My research clearly demonstrated that many women have heard the call in the Catholic Church to ordained ministry, and even those who have not have been profoundly impacted by the gift of women’s ministry in their lives.
 It is certainly time for Church leaders to listen to the cries of women who are ready to answer the call to serve as deacons.